praneethsonu/aws-serverless-geoserver-infrastructure/README.md

 ## Getting Started

-Follow the instructions in the [doc] How to get started/ directory to set up and deploy the infrastructure.
+Follow the instructions in the How to get started/ directory to set up and deploy the infrastructure.

 ## License